Building Up Your Insurance Program

 - Computer equipment and data (laptops, tablets, private project data)

 Workers Compensation is insurance coverage designed to protect businesses and contractors when their employees are injured while on the job.
-It does this by covering the following costs after a covered incident:
+It does this by covering all the costs required by State Workers Compensation Law, which may include:

 - Medical expenses